NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Draconic Sycophant.md

 * * *

-**Special** If you have the [[Feats/Glad-Hand|Glad-Hand]] skill feat, you don't take the penalty to your immediate Diplomacy check if the target has the dragon trait.
+**Special** If you have the [[Glad-Hand|Glad-Hand]] skill feat, you don't take the penalty to your immediate Diplomacy check if the target has the dragon trait.

 *Source: Pathfinder Lost Omens: Ancestry Guide*
 *OGL*